 5. Assembling the Center

 Small sections are always the easiest way to go.
 You can work on one area without becoming overwhelmed or frustrated, and once you complete that section, it’s time to find its home within the framework of the puzzle.
-By doing this you’ll get a sense of accomplishment and be able to see your progress as you place each piece into its rightful spot.
+By doing this, you’ll get a sense of accomplishment and be able to see your progress as you place each piece into its rightful spot.
+For more tips on organizing your puzzle pieces, consider using jigsaw puzzle sorting trays, which can help you sort pieces by color and texture, making the process smoother.

 Final Thoughts On Jigsaw Puzzle Strategy